OEM-Sartorius-Data-Analytics/SIMCAQ-LINUX-GUIDE/CompileCustomAppsUbuntu.md

-# Build Custom C++/SIMCA-Q Applications in Ubuntu with GNU Autotools
+# Build C++/SIMCA-Q applications: Basics

 ## Getting ready

-In */usr/share/libsimcaq/examples/* you find examples of SIMC-Q applications with files that you can use as templates.
+In */usr/share/libsimcaq/examples/* you find examples of SIMCA-Q applications with files that you can use as templates.
 Among them, we suggest that you copy **_acinclude.m4_** to the folder of your source code.
 **_acinclude.m4_** contains macros that you can use for linking SIMCA-Q libraries.

 You will also need *pkg-config*. *pkg-config* provides the necessary details for compiling and linking a program to a library.
 This metadata is stored in pkg-config files.
 After installing SIMCA-Q in Ubuntu, you should be able to find in */usr/lib64/pkgconfig/* a file named *simcaq.pc* that will help you to link SIMCA-Q to your custom application. *pkg-config* is usually not shipped with fresh Ubuntu installations.
 To install it just run: